First Passage Moments of Finite-State Semi-Markov Processes: Abstract

 \section{Abstract}

-In this paper, we discuss the computation of first-passage moments of a regular time-homogeneous semi-Markov process (SMP) with a finite state space to certain of its states that possess the property of universal accessibility (UA).
+In this paper, we discuss the computation of first-passage moments of a time-homogeneous semi-Markov process (SMP) with finite state space to certain of its states that possess the property of universal accessibility (UA).
 A UA state is one which is accessible from any other state of the SMP, but which may or may not connect back to one or more other states.
 An important characteristic of UA is that it is the state-level version of the oft-invoked process-level property of irreducibility.
 We adapt existing results for irreducible SMPs to the derivation of an analytical matrix expression for the first passage moments to a single UA state of the SMP.
-In addition, consistent point estimators for these first passage moments, together with relevant R code, are provided.
+In addition, consistent estimators for these first passage moments are given.